arcapos/luaunix/README.md

-A Lua Binding for various Unix functions and system calls.
+A Lua Binding for various Unix functions and system calls

 Copyright (C) 2014 - 2018 by Micro Systems Marc Balmer.
 All rights reserved.